Term Deposit rates are at historic lows – XTBs can make your money work harder

-There is an alternative – it is possible to get your cash working harder.
-If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.
+There is an alternative.
+If you’re looking for a low-risk investment that provides an attractive and stable income, XTBs might be the answer.

 What are corporate bonds?

 If a company wants to borrow money it has two options; borrow from a bank, or issue bonds.
 Corporate bonds are basically IOUs that:

 - Pay back the loan when the bond matures – known as the ‘principal’ or ‘face value’.